 Safety in Argentina

-I found Argentina to be safe.
-I am generally oblivious to danger – I have visited what are considered some of the most dangerous cities in the world and I have never encountered a problem.
-I generally keep a low profile, whereby I use minimum precaution, such as keeping my eyes open, carrying a copy of my passport around and leaving the original one in a safe, keeping my bag strapped around my shoulder and not wearing anything too flashy (but then again, that is my style anyways) and all goes well.
+Argentina is safe and you shouldn’t encounter any problems.
+Keep a low profile, use minimum precaution, such as keeping your eyes open, carrying a copy of your passport around and leaving the original one in a safe, keeping your bag strapped around my shoulder and not wearing anything too flashy and all goes well.

 Transportation in Argentina